Translation Covers Among Triangular Billiard Surfaces: Rational Billiards and Translation Covers

 Let R be a polygonal region whose interior angles are rational multiples of $\pi$\,.
 Let $D_{2Q}$ be the dihedral group of order $2Q$ generated by Euclidean reflections in the sides of $R$\,.
 Suppose a particle moves within this region at constant speed and with initial direction vector $v$, changing directions only when it reflects off the sides of $R$, with the angle of incidence equaling the angle of reflection.
 Every subsequent direction vector for the particle is of the form $\delta \cdot v$, for some element $\delta \in D_{2Q}$, where $D_{2Q}$ acts on $\mathbb{R}^2$ via Euclidean reflections.

 The rational billiards construction consists of a flat surface corresponding to this physical system.
 Consider the set $D_{2Q} \cdot R$ of $2Q$ copies of $R$ transformed by the elements of $D_{2Q}$\,.
 For each edge $e$ of $R$, we consider the corresponding element $\rho_e \in D_{2Q}$ which represents reflection across $e$\,.
 For each $\delta \in D_{2Q}$, we glue $\rho_e \delta \cdot R$ and $\delta \cdot R$ together along their copies of $e$\,.
 The result is a closed Riemann surface with flat structure induced by the tiling by $2Q$ copies of $R$\,.
-This construction is described by Fox and Kershner in \cite{Fox Kershner} and by Katok and Zemlyakov in \cite{Katok Zemlyakov}.
+This construction is described by Fox and Kershner in \cite{Fox Kershner}.